BUS 500 MARKETING OF SERVICES

 Prerequisite: Graduate standing or instructor permission.
 Management and evaluation skills required in business as well in public and not for profit sectors; establishing evaluation standards and criteria; developing evaluation instruments and designs; statistical analysis of evaluation data; computer-based statistical analyses; report preparation, and follow-up studies.

-BUS 715 MANAGEMENT PRACTICES AND TECHNIQUES
+BUS 715 MANAGEMENT STRATEGY

 BUS 721 THESIS/PROJECT CONTINUATION